BladeWDR/ssb-tech-blog/content/posts/truenas-zfs-replication-without-root/index.md

 Go to Credentials > Users and create new users.
 Just create normal user accounts.
 Don't give it any extra permissions.
 I also recommend *unchecking* the box that allows it to be used for SMB authentication.

+Make sure that you change the login shell from "nologin" to "bash" or "zsh".

 I normally just call mine backup_user, but you can make it anything you want.

 ## Create SSH credentials